iboB/word-grid/doc/notes.md

 Certain languages, like Bulgarian allow for more words which are long.
 The short/long/longer config for Bulgarian should likely be different.

+### Anti-cheating ideas

+At minimum the grid *must* be seen by the client, so complete cheating prevention is impossible.

+Cheating is trivial with the "send full boards to client" approach.
+It can be made a bit harder if boards are sent as binary, and then read in the wasm part, but it's still pretty easy.

+An alternative approach would be to send the grid only (`PrivateBoard`) to clients and have the server approve all client moves.
+It will make cheating even harder, but since the grid *is* available at the client, they can just use their own dictionaries.
+Also, this will make the experience of honest clients with high latency (anything above 250ms, really) pretty unpleasant.

+Yet another idea is to make the grid sort of "hidden" by coverting it to an image server-side.
+Thus cheaters would have to implement some kind of OCR to read it or reenter it manually elsewhere.
+The harder the image is for an OCR algorithm, the more unpleasant the experience will be for honest clients.

+Ultimately, it can't be helped.

+That's why the goal for now is to skip cheating prevention by design and develop offline cheating detection which analyzes moves played by clients determines whether they are "human-like".